rfo909/CFT/doc/Doc.md

 CFT started out as an interactive shell-like app.
 It runs in a terminal window, and offers a simple '$' prompt, where one enters commands.

+**As of v1.1.1 the prompt is now "live", being a macro defined in the CFT.props file.
+By default it displays the name of the current script before the '$' character.
+It can easily be changed to display current directory, time of day, and anything else you care write code for.**
 ```
 $ ls
 $ cd subdir